 Limitations and future research directions

 Our research elucidates the importance of SEL for self-efficacy for learning in higher education.
-Only a few studies evaluated the impact of SEL interventions on students from diverse cultural backgrounds (e.g., Durlak, 2015; Castro-Olivo and Merrell, 2012; Vincent and Tobin, 2010).
+Although multicultural students participated, our study was conducted in a limited number of campuses.
+Moreover, only a few studies evaluated the impact of SEL interventions on students from diverse cultural backgrounds (e.g., Durlak, 2015; Castro-Olivo and Merrell, 2012; Vincent and Tobin, 2010).
 Our research supports the need for multiple SEL interventions to improve students’ academic achievements and wellness.
 We suggest that future research should focus on SEL interventions as part of the learning and teaching processes included in the curriculum.
 SEL should be part of our policies and practices.

 Bibliography

 Alqurashi, E. (2016).
 Self-efficacy in online learning environments: A literature review.
 Contemporary Issues in Education Research (CIER), 9(1), 45-52.

+Andrews, M. E., Borrego, M., & Boklage, A. (2021).
+Self-efficacy and belonging: The impact of a university makerspace.
+International Journal of STEM Education, 8(1), 1-18.

 Au, W. (2010).
 Unequal by design: High-stakes testing and the standardization of inequality.
 New York: Routledge. https://doi.org/10.4324/9780203892046